Fischer–Tropsch process: Research developments

-Audi

 In partnership with Sunfire, Audi produces E-diesel in small scale with two steps, the second one being FT.

-U.S. Air Force certification
+U.S. Air Force testing

-Syntroleum, a publicly traded United States company, has produced over 400,000 USgal of diesel and jet fuel from the Fischer–Tropsch process using natural gas and coal at its demonstration plant near Tulsa, Oklahoma.
-Syntroleum is working to commercialize its licensed Fischer–Tropsch technology via coal-to-liquid plants in the United States, China, and Germany, as well as gas-to-liquid plants internationally.
-Using natural gas as a feedstock, the ultra-clean, low sulfur fuel has been tested extensively by the United States Department of Energy (DOE) and the United States Department of Transportation (DOT).
-Syntroleum has worked to develop a synthetic jet fuel blend that will help the Air Force to reduce its dependence on imported petroleum.
+Syntroleum, formerly a publicly traded United States company, has produced over 400,000 USgal of diesel and jet fuel from the Fischer–Tropsch process using natural gas at its demonstration plant near Tulsa, Oklahoma.
+Using natural gas as a feedstock, the ultra-clean, low sulfur fuel has been tested extensively by the United States Department of Energy and the United States Department of Transportation.
+Syntroleum worked to develop a synthetic jet fuel blend that will help the Air Force to reduce its dependence on imported petroleum.
 The Air Force, which is the United States military's largest user of fuel, began exploring alternative fuel sources in 1999.
 On December 15, 2006, a B-52 took off from Edwards Air Force Base, California for the first time powered solely by a 50–50 blend of JP-8 and Syntroleum's FT fuel.
 The seven-hour flight test was considered a success.
 The goal of the flight test program is to qualify the fuel blend for fleet use on the service's B-52s, and then flight test and qualification on other aircraft.
 The test program concluded in 2007.
-This program is part of the Department of Defense Assured Fuel Initiative, an effort to develop secure domestic sources for the military energy needs.
-The Pentagon hopes to reduce its use of crude oil from foreign producers and obtain about half of its aviation fuel from alternative sources by 2016.
+This program was part of the Department of Defense Assured Fuel Initiative, an effort to develop secure domestic sources for the military energy needs.
+The Pentagon had hoped to reduce its use of crude oil from foreign producers and obtain about half of its aviation fuel from alternative sources by 2016.
+More recently in 2021, another batch of synthetic jet fuel was manufactured for the Air Force by Twelve and Emerging Fuels Technology - the latter being Syntroleum's successor company which was established by the founders and management team of Syntroleum and having bought its laboratory in Tulsa.